 HCRI2022 Professional Experience Project (Undergraduates)

-Open to HCRI’s second year students, the course module offers our students (4-6) the opportunity to undertake work cooperatively as enquiry-based learners on a ‘real world’ project typically proposed by the external organisation and defined by the organisation’s business needs or individual placement with local/regional humanitarian organisations, non-governmental organisations or charities.
+Open to HCRI’s second-year students, the course module offers our students the opportunity to undertake work cooperatively as enquiry-based learners on a ‘real world’ project.
+The project is typically defined by business needs of the external organisation, who can either be a local/regional humanitarian organisation, non-governmental organisation or charity.

 Projects can vary but this can cover areas of work including research report, campaigning, and event organising or be addressing a specific issue within the host organisation.
-The organisations are: Rethink Rebuild Society, The Conflict and Environment Observatory, Women Asylum Seekers Together (WAST) and Association of Greater Manchester Authorities, Civil Contingencies and Resilience Unit.
+Some of the organisations we partner are: Rethink Rebuild Society, The Conflict and Environment Observatory, Women Asylum Seekers Together (WAST) and Greater Manchester Combined Authority.

-For more information about this course model, read the HCRI2022 Professional Experience Project Student Handbook.
+For more information about this course, read HCRI2022 Professional Experience Project Student Handbook.